-Send your dessert lovers to the Finger Lakes Sweet Treat Trail, which this year is dedicated to Tubman’s memory and favorite sweets.
+Send your dessert lovers to the Finger Lakes Sweet Treat Trail, which follows different themes this year is dedicated to Tubman’s memory and favorite sweets.
 Several Auburn businesses are supporting it with themed dishes.

 A Classic Finger Lakes Inn on the Underground Railroad